tanishq-soni/scrap.github.io/README.md

 # It is a email scrapping program build in python.

-It basically targets the domain of the companies in different countries & every company mails includes ('social', 'marketing', 'hello', 'contact', 'support', 'info', 'press','media', 'team', 'sales', 'enquiries', 'help', 'business', 'service', 'career', 'community', 'opportunities') like support@domain-name at the beginning of their email domain.
+It basically targets the domain of the companies in different countries & every company mails includes ('social', 'marketing', 'hello', 'contact', 'support', 'info', 'press','media', 'team', 'sales', 'enquiries', 'help', 'business', 'service', 'career', 'community', 'opportunities') at the beginning of their email domain

+like support@domain-name

 So basically this program takes a website which have all the list of companies like Justdial / Clutch / Seedtable.